 Home/Away Assist is available to you if you have a non-migrated Nest Account, as well as if you migrate to a Google Account and use your Google Account with your Nest devices and services.

 Note: Home & Away Routines is not available on the Nest app.
-It is only available on the Home app for people using Nest devices and services with a Google Account.
+It's only available on the Home app for people who use Nest devices and services with a Google Account.

 - The Home app and Nest app work well together.
 You can use either app, or both.

 - No matter which app you use, the home is always in either Home or Away.
-So if you switch your home using one app, that change will show up immediately in the other app.
+If you switch your home using one app, that change will show up immediately in the other app.

 - Your phone can only use geofence from one app at a time.
 When you enable geofence in one app, it will be automatically disabled in the other app.